demergent-labs/kybra/the_kybra_book/src/hello_world.md

 dfx deploy
 ```

-This is not ideal for security, but Kybra currently [does not support encrypted dfx identities]().
-TODO add in the true link
+This is not ideal for security, but Kybra currently [does not support encrypted dfx identities](./caveats.md#no-encrypted-dfx-identities).

 ## Interacting with your canister from the command line